-The Company is exposed to market risk through its use of financial instruments and specifically to currency risk, interest rate risk and certain other price risks which result from both its operating and investing activities.
+The Company is exposed to market risk through its use of financial instruments and specifically to foreign currency risk and interest rate risk which result from both its operating and investing activities.

 (a) Foreign Currency Risk

 The Company has no significant exposure to foreign currency risks as most transactions are denominated in Philippine peso, its functional currency.